goodluckcwl/Sphereface-model/README.md

 # Sphereface-model
 This is the pre-trained model of SphereFace : Deep Hypersphere Embedding for Face Recognition.
 This model is trained on Webface and the accuracy on LFW is **99.18%**.
-I set lambda=5 firstly and only got an accuracy of 98.8%， which is much lower than the paper claimed(**~99.26%**).
-Then, I decreased the lambda and continue training.
-Fortunately, I found the accuracy is still increasing.
+- Trained on Webface with the default setting and only got an accuracy of 98.5%， which is much lower than the paper claimed(**~99.26%**).
+- Fixed lambda = 5, trained 28000, and got an accuracy of 98.8%.
+- Decreased the lambda.
+Final accuracy is 99.18%.

 I think the performance can still be further improved by carefully fine-tuning.
 Feel free to use this model.
 # Experiment Results